Instrument/map-dive/docs/editor.md

 1. Select "EMPTY" from the course drop-down, this will load a special empty course.
 2. Enter an address, search term, or latitude/longitude in the "find location or Lat/Lng" text field and click "search" or "lat/lng".
+3. Pick a name for your level and type it into the level name field.
-3. If you are happy with the result, click "Set Origin at Player" to move the starting point of the new level to the current player location.
+4. If you are happy with the result, click "Set Origin at Player" to move the starting point of the new level to the current player location.
-4. Move your player to the location that you'd like to use for the final landmark, and add a landmark, and drop-zone entity.
+5. Move your player to the location that you'd like to use for the final landmark, and add a landmark, and drop-zone entity.
 You can always move these later, so just get them close to where you'd like the dive to end.

-_now is a good time to save your work_

-5. Pick a name for your level and type it into the level name field, click "save level"
 6. In the map view, drag the origin marker (a skinny yellow triangle) to the location where you'd like the dive to begin.
 Note that when you drag the origin marker, a green circle will appear around the drop zone, this circle is just a helpful visual indicator for a good starting distance.

+_now is a good time to save your level_

 ### Set up the rough course